SandishKumarHN/github-api/README.md

   - Embedded Databases (DuckDB, SQLite):
     - Lightweight and can be embedded within the application.
     - Considerable for experimentation but might be suboptimal for frequent upserts and reads.
-  - TreeMap
+  - TrieMap
     - Thread-safe and lightweight implementation.
     - Provides efficient in-memory storage for caching aggregated views.
   - Choice
-    - I chose TreeMap for its thread safety, lightweight nature, and efficiency in in-memory storage.
+    - I chose TrieMap for its thread safety, lightweight nature, and efficiency in in-memory storage.
     - It simplifies our implementation, providing a good balance between performance and simplicity.